ArweaveTeam/arweave/arweave_styleguide.md

 ### List deconstruction

-When deconstructing a list into head and tail ensure that a space is placed either side of the '|' separation character.
+When deconstructing a list into head and tail ensure that a space is placed on either side of the '|' separation character.

 ```erlang
 %% Bad